Open Events and FAQs

 Junior School (Age 7+)

-The Head of LEH Junior School, Mrs Mortimer, meets with parents of prospective pupils regularly during the academic year and this offers the opportunity to see the school during normal operation.
+The Head of LEH Junior School, Mrs Mortimer, meets with parents of prospective pupils at open mornings regularly during the academic year and this offers the opportunity to see the school during normal operation.
 During the visit there is also an opportunity to see parts of the Senior School.
-These events take place in the morning and usually start at 9:30am and finish at 11am, further details will be provided once your appointment is confirmed.
+These events start at 9:30am and finish at 11am.

-Our next Junior School Open Event will take place on the following date:
+Our next Open Events will be taking place on the following dates:

-We are now accepting applications for entry in September 2023.
+The application deadline for entry in September 2025 has now passed and we are now accepting applications for entry in September 2026.

 Senior School